NVComputing/nvcomputingsite/resources/acsl/digitalelectronics.md

 # Introduction

 Digital electronics is a way to visualize boolean algebra using drawn-out circuits.
+The same laws of boolean algebra apply and truth tables are still very useful when analyzin them.

 <br>